Hiking the Inca Trail – Our Adventure of a Lifetime

 Listen to the roar of the raging river firsthand in our video.

-A narrow bridge spans the Urubamba River, and on the far side, there is a checkpoint where hikers entering onto The Inca Trail must register.
+A narrow bridge spans the river, and on the far side, there is a checkpoint where hikers entering onto The Inca Trail must register.
 It is necessary to book your hike on the Inca Trail well before you arrive in Cuzco.
 The busiest time to hike The Inca Trail is between April and October.
 The trail is normally closed in February for renovations and repairs.
 Under Peruvian law, no one is allowed to hike The Inca Trail without a reservation or without a registered hiking guide.

 This map of the Inca Trail shows the route we hiked from Chachabamba to Machu Picchu.